 Bottom line: What’s the best antivirus for Linux?

-When it comes to safeguarding Linux systems against cybersecurity threats, the landscape is dynamic and diverse.
-Bitdefender GravityZone and Avast Antivirus for Linux are often lauded as top-tier choices, especially for their prowess in real-time malware defense and compatibility with various Linux distributions, including the popular Ubuntu.
+When it comes to safeguarding Linux systems, Bitdefender GravityZone is the best choice for its anti-malware capabilities.
+Avast Antivirus and Sophos Intercept X are also lauded as top-tier choices, especially for their compatibility with various Linux distributions, including the popular Ubuntu.

 In essence, the “best antivirus for Linux” varies based on individual or organizational needs.
 The landscape is rife with options, from free, lightweight tools to comprehensive, on-demand solutions.
 Whether you're managing a Linux server or looking for personal protection, these programs cater to a spectrum of requirements in the Linux ecosystem.